egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

 TL;DR
 -----

-Visit [this page] for an all-in-one Makefile.
+Visit [this page] for an all-in-one Makefile template.
 {: .alert .alert-info }

 [this page]: {{ site.baseurl }}{% link _notes/makefile.md %}